k2view-academy/K2View-Academy/articles/40_stream_sync/02_stream_sync_init.md

 Note that *Show IID Finder properties* is a Web Studio setting that either shows or hides the **IID Finder tab** in the LU Schema's Properties.

 * When a new project is created, *Show IID Finder properties* is unchecked, thus the **IID Finder tab** in the LU Schema's Properties is hidden.
-* In order to initialize the Stream Sync, unhide the tab by updating this setting via the [Web Studio's user preferences](/articles/04_fabric_studio/04_user_preferences.md).
+* In order to initialize the Stream Sync module, unhide the tab by updating this setting via the [Web Studio's user preferences](/articles/04_fabric_studio/04_user_preferences.md).

 </web>